BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 5. press "Enter" to run

 In the test folder, there is an example kymograph data.
 You can test the code on the data.
+The run time is around 5 seconds on the example data.

 The outputs will be two files: